DarthKoder/Star-Wars-Question-Raider/readme.md

     * The questions that appear will be randomised and shall not repeat any question in one game.
     * Depending on the users answer/input, the question choice clicked will highlight green if correct and red if incorrect.
 If incorrect the correct answer will also highlight green to help the user understand where they went wrong.
-    * Once an answer/input has been given, the question buttons will be disable to stop the user from changing their answers.
+    * Once an answer/input has been given, the question buttons will be disabled to stop the user from changing their answers.
     * The question is using the "Star Wars" font in the Jedi blue colour.
     * The multiple choice questions each appear in an oblong box with a white background with black "Orbitron" font and a Star Wars yellow border.
     * The question buttons are also reactive and the background turns yellow when hovered over.